Maritime Law Claims

 In many instances, federal courts have jurisdiction over matters of maritime law.
 Article III, Section 2 of The Constitution gives the federal government original jurisdiction in most situations concerning admiralty law.
 However, there are situations where state courts may have jurisdiction over maritime disputes.
 Retaining a qualified and experienced maritime law attorney can help claimants understand the proper jurisdiction for their case.

-What Types of Cases Do Federal Maritime Law Cover?
+What Types of Cases Are Covered?

 Under federal maritime law, there is generally no trial by jury.
 Claims are often heard by a federal judge.
 Federal courts have exclusive jurisdiction over five different types of cases: